Frequently Asked Questions

 5. You can view the full list of command line interface options here: Command Line Interface

-6. Use substitutions to reduce repetition in your configuration files.
+6. Use Substitutions to reduce repetition in your configuration files.

-I can’t get flashing over USB to work.
+I can’t get flashing over USB to work

 Note